-Kinosaki Onsen is probably one of the most vegetarian-friendly onsen towns in Japan.
-There are numerous ryokans and restaurants in town that ensure you can enjoy the hot spring and meat and seafood-free delicious meals!
+Kinosaki Onsen is probably one of the most vegan-friendly onsen towns in Japan.
+There are ryokans and restaurants in town to ensure you can enjoy the hot spring and meat and seafood-free delicious meals!

-For a list of ryokans and restaurants that you can choose from, please refer to our Vegan-Friendly Spots in and Close to Kinosaki Onsen article!
+For a list of ryokans and restaurants you can choose from, please refer to our Vegan-Friendly Spots in and Close to Kinosaki Onsen article!

 Genbudō Park (玄武洞公園)

 During your time at Kinosaki Onsen, how about a side trip to Genbudō Park, which has some amazing landscapes created by volcanic activity 1.6 million years ago?
 Although the park is called Genbudō, which means Genbu Cave, it actually has five basalt caves, each named after one of the four Chinese mythological divine beasts.